Time-ordered data simulation and map-making for the PIXIE Fourier transform spectrometer: Beams and sidelobes

 \section{Beams and sidelobes}

-PIXIE's beam will be approximately frequency-independent and approximately top-hat shaped, but we will here approximate it with a Gaussian with a FWHM of $1.9\degree$.
+PIXIE will use multi-moded optics, as opposed to the single-moded optics common to many imaging CMB instruments.
+For a single-moded system, the number of modes is fixed at unity and the beam size depends on the etendue and observing wavelength ($\Omega \propto \lambda^2$).
+For a multi-moded system, the beam size is fixed and the number of modes depends on the etendue and wavelength ($N_\textrm{modes} \propto \Omega / \lambda^2$).
+This has been tested in the lab for PIXIE, and the beam was found to be \emph{frequency-independent} above about 30 GHz \citep{pixie-multi-moded-2015,pixie-multi-moded-beams-2018}.
+PIXIE's beam is also approximately top-hat shaped, but we will here approximate it with a Gaussian with FWHM of $1.9\degree$.

 As discussed in section~\ref{sect:autocorr-problems}, a frequency-independent beam is much cheaper to implement than a frequency-dependent one as long as the spectrum maps are linear functions of a small number of input maps.
 For our dust model this is simple - the spectrum is proportional to a single spatially varying dust opacity map, so it is sufficient to apply the beam to that map.